qwertymarmot/qwertymarmot.github.io/_notes/how-to-use-wikilinks.md

 Check out this book: [[Book: How to Take Smart Notes]].
 ```

-For example, here's a link to a book: [[Book: How to Take Smart Notes]].

 ## Best Practices for Wikilinks

 To get the most out of wikilinks in your digital garden: